Trademark Attorney Services

 Trademarks can last for as long as you want them to.
 You just need to keep up with the renewal deadlines that are set by the USPTO.
 Renewals occur about every 5 or 10 years, but it’s best to consult with a trademark attorney who can ensure your renewal documents are filed correctly and on time.
 Missing a deadline could mean that you will lose your trademark.

-Additional Information on Trademark Registration for Lincoln Businesses
+Why Trademark Registration Matters for Lincoln Businesses

 Trademarks Services for Lincoln Businesses